AP Explains: Malaysia political upheaval as leader resigns

 WHAT’S NEXT?

 The king has begun an unprecedented process of meeting with all lawmakers to determine which one has the majority support to form a Cabinet or if fresh elections should be called.
-The king, who has a largely ceremonial role, appoints the prime minister, who must have majority backing in Parliament.
+The king has a largely ceremonial role but appoints the prime minister, who must have majority backing in Parliament.
 The process, which began Monday, is expected to take two days.

 Sultan Abdullah has urged Malaysia’s people to be patient and said he hopes to find the “best solution” for the country.
 Mahathir, on the other hand, clocked into work as usual on Monday and has begun meeting with political leaders from both sides as he weighs his next step.